katholiek-onderwijs-vlaanderen/odoutils/README.md

 `Usage: ./odorun.sh [-h | -r] [-o] [-g] [odoo_module_name]`

 `./odorun.sh` is a module runner for development.
 It allows you to fire up a fresh odoo container with a single command.
 It is designed to take care of module reloading, upgrading, etc..
 Simply fire it up, develop your module, and then check result by hitting the refresh button on your browser.
+Restarts the odoo server and re-installs the module whenever a file was changed in your module's folder.

 The script uses docker containers to isolate the entire process of running the odoo database and web server from the rest of your system.